-Summarize rationale supporting conclusion that wetland is "adjacent": The wetlands are on the immediate edge of, and drain into, the TNW.
+Summarize rationale supporting conclusion that wetland is "adjacent": The wetlands are next to, and hydrologically connected to, the TNW.

 B. CHARACTERISTICS OF TRIBUTARY (THAT IS NOT A TNW) AND ITS ADJACENT WETLANDS (IF ANY):

 This section summarizes information regarding characteristics of the tributary and its adjacent wetlands, if any, and it helps determine whether or not the standards for jurisdiction established under Rapanos have been met.